-Gibson Hill is cloaked with blue-foliaged Saltbush and provides a visually arresting display.
+Gibson Hill provides a visually arresting display.
 A winding path provides access to the top of the Hill, where seating and viewing platforms are a great place to rest and take in the elevated views of the Red Sand Garden and Rockpool Waterway.

 The grey foliage provides the illusion of far distant mountains in the natural landscape, accentuating the vista from the Visitors Centre, across the Red Sand Garden.